Wonderwize/wonderwize.github.io/mangareader/readme.md

 ## OCR

 Draw a rectangle with your mouse to OCR a region of the page.
 You can use Yomichan's clipboard monitor or grab the text from the popup window.

 https://user-images.githubusercontent.com/94489585/177156342-a26d6a4e-a171-4f72-ad89-0066a981c906.mp4

+Only accurate at 100% browser zoom level.
 OCR by [kha-white/manga-ocr](https://github.com/kha-white/manga-ocr) via this [API](https://hf.space/embed/gryan-galario/manga-ocr-demo/api).

 ## Keyboard Shortcuts